kush-jain/redis-python/README.md

 ### Replication

 Handshake for master-slave replication is in place.
-Do basic replication - capable of single or multiple replication
+Do basic replication - capable of single or multiple replication.
+Supports WAIT command and master commands to propogate to replicas

+### Stream Support

+Basic stream commands are supported.

 ## References and Help